-At $2.00 per half gallon, you can’t beat hydrogen peroxide for value.
+You can’t beat hydrogen peroxide for value.
 If you aren’t already using it around your home for more than cleaning wounds, this commonly overlooked substance deserves a second glance.

 H2O2 is the chemical equation for hydrogen peroxide, which is a naturally occurring substance that takes its form as a water-like substance.
 You are probably very familiar with the 3% hydrogen peroxide solution commonly found in pharmacies, and may even have a bottle or two of this inexpensive elixir in your medicine cabinet right now.

 Hydrogen peroxide is one of the most powerful oxidizing substances known to man.
 What does that mean to you?